simonw/datasette/docs/plugin_hooks.rst

 ``actor`` - dictionary or None
     The currently authenticated :ref:`actor <authentication_actor>`.

-Ues this hook to return a dictionary of additional :ref:`canned query <canned_queries>` definitions for the specified database.
+Use this hook to return a dictionary of additional :ref:`canned query <canned_queries>` definitions for the specified database.
 The return value should be the same shape as the JSON described in the :ref:`canned query <canned_queries>` documentation.

 .. code-block:: python